solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 ```

 Let’s now create a toy dataset for the demonstration using the `make_classification` function
 from Scikit-learn.
-The code snippet returns the dataframe X with the features and the Series
+The code following snippet returns the dataframe X with the features and
-y with the labels:
+the Series y with the labels:

 ```
 X, y = make_classification(n_samples=1000,